-There’s no doubt Putin won (on many levels) when Hillary Clinton lost.
+There’s no doubt Russia won when Hillary Clinton lost.
 And yes, they supported Trump’s campaign.
-The doubters need only look at the reasons why they despise Hillary Clinton’s Neoliberal Interventionism to find the same reasons why it was obviously in Putin’s interest to “assist” Trump’s campaign.
+The doubters need only look at the reasons why they despise the Hillary Clinton’s Neoliberal Interventionism to find the reasons why it was obviously in Putin’s interest to “assist” Trump’s campaign.
 But far too little attention is paid to the role of the REAL Deep State in Trump’s Presidency.
 Nor has enough attention been paid to the cadre of usual suspects who quickly swarmed around Trump after he was elected … the oily henchmen and Congressional cronies and corporate shills who keep the Oil-Defense-Wall Street axis spinning like a perpetual machine.

 BUFFET LINES IN THE SAND